 A little bit about our hometown, Iron Mountain, Michigan.
-The population was 7,624 at the 2010 census.
-It is the county seat of Dickinson County,in the state's Upper Peninsula.
+The population was 7,369 at the 2019 census.
+It is the county seat of Dickinson County, in Michigan's Upper Peninsula.
 Iron Mountain was named for the valuable iron ore found in the vicinity.

 View from top of Pine Mountain Ski Jump